sailfish009/mydl_C/docs/tutorials/datasets.md

     depend on whether "bbox_mode" is relative.

     Note that the coordinate annotations in COCO format are integers in range [0, H-1 or W-1].
-    By default, detectron2 adds 0.5 to absolute keypoint coordinates to convert them from discrete pixel indices to floating point coordinates.
+    By default, mydl adds 0.5 to absolute keypoint coordinates to convert them from discrete pixel indices to floating point coordinates.
   + `iscrowd`: 0 or 1.
 Whether this instance is labeled as COCO's "crowd region".
 Don't include this field if you don't know what it means.